wellsst/wellsst.github.io/_drafts/financial_advice.md

 *Source: https://search.creativecommons.org/photos/00c87bd5-23f7-4ddb-9e56-7331eabaf841*

+This is the safe middle-of-the-road approach for the "average Joe" to achieve financial independence.

 ## Money grows

 Just not on trees but in a market.
 It's been shown time over that money invested wisely (how to do that?) can grow, money makes money.